ZoryaCamera/Zorya/privacy-policy-en.md

 ### 1.1 Required Permissions
 - Camera Access: For taking photos.
 All content and data are **processed locally only, never uploaded to servers**.
 - Photo Library Access: For saving photos to your gallery. **Local processing only, no sync or backup**.
-- Device Information: Basic information including device model and OS version.

-### 1.2 Non-Personal Information
-- App Usage Data: Including usage frequency, feature usage, and crash reports for app optimization.
-Collected anonymously (cannot be linked to personal identity).
+- App Data: Basic device model, OS version, feature usage statistics, and crash reports for app optimization and functionality improvements.
+All data is collected anonymously (cannot be linked to personal identity).

 ### 1.3 Information We Don't Collect
 - **Zorya Camera has no user registration system**, so we don't store any personal user information.